ekaterinailin/flaring-spi/README.md

 #### How to navigate this repository

 All file names than contain `AU_Mic` belong to project 1.
-The other files mostly belong to project 2., but can also be modules or scripts that are used in both.
+The other files mostly belong to project 2., but can also be modules or scripts that are used in both, like `notebooks/findflares.py`

-- `notebooks/` contains all the notebooks and scripts as well as all the modules stored in `funcs/`
+- `notebooks/` contains all the notebooks and scripts
+  - also contains the modules used in both, stored in `funcs/`
 - `data/` contains ancillary data, such as the TESS transmission curve
 - `results/` contain the flare table, the results of the A-D tests